RallySoftwareLabs/alm-mobile/README.md

 - almWebServiceBaseUrl: You should change this value if you want to point to a different Rally ALM Server URL
 - appName: You should change this value so that it is a unique name that represents your application and who your are.
+- mode: Which mode do you want to run the site in?
+Acceptable values are "board" and "wall"

 # Deploying to S3